JonJagger/cyber-dojo/README.md

- This is NOT the github you are looking for!
+ This is NOT the repo you are looking for!

- all cyber-dojo development has now switched to the [cyber-dojo github repo](https://github.com/cyber-dojo/web)
+ All cyber-dojo development is now on the [cyber-dojo/web repo](https://github.com/cyber-dojo/web)